ossf/scorecard-action/README.md

 The Scorecards GitHub Action is free for all public repositories.
 Private repositories are supported if they have [GitHub Advanced Security](https://docs.github.com/en/get-started/learning-about-github/about-github-advanced-security).
 Private repositories without GitHub Advanced Security can run Scorecards from the command line by following the [standard installation instructions](https://github.com/ossf/scorecard#using-scorecards-1).

+## Breaking changes in v2

+Starting from scorecard-action:v2, `GITHUB_TOKEN` permissions needs to incude `token_id: write` for `publish_results: true`.
+This is needed to access GitHub's OIDC token whuch verifies the authenticity of the result when publishing it.

 ________
 [Installation](#installation)
 - [Authentication](#authentication-with-pat)